We’ve all heard the saying: a picture is worth a thousand words.

 6. Be Cautious With Stock Photos

-While stock photos can be a valuable tool in blog image creation, they’re best used carefully.
+Like we explained in #1, while stock photos can be a valuable tool in blog image creation, they’re best used carefully.
 Too many stock photos in your visual strategy will make your blog look, well, boring.
 While it’s best to use original photos whenever possible (take a look at how LMS platform Wisetail does this on their site), this isn’t an option for companies that don’t have the photography power or the personnel to do it.

 In these cases, using stock photos is fine.
 If you’re going to use stock photos, just be sure to follow these tips: